 We really can't say it better than Joseph Conrad himself.
 Heart of Darkness is:

-Conrad is one of the most important English writers of the late nineteenth and early twentieth centuries.
-And get this: he wasn't even English.
+Conrad is one of the most important English writers of the late 19th and early 20th Centuries.
+And get this: he wasn't even a native English speaker.
 Conrad was Polish, and he didn't actually learn English until he was in his twenties—and after he'd already learned French.
 (Think about that next time you complain about having to write an essay.)
-His works explore the seedy underbelly of imperialism, the move in the nineteenth century for European countries to stake out claim to various far-flung parts of the world.
+His works explore the seedy underbelly of imperialism, the move of European countries to stake out claim to various far-flung parts of the world.

 Get comfy.
 This is going to take a while.

 For a simple—or is that complex?—reason: Heart of Darkness continues to generate some seriously heated debate even today.